messense/wechat-bot/README.md

 # wechat-bot

-A robot of wechat baseed on python
+A robot of wechat based on python